rebelot/heirline.nvim/cookbook.md

   supplied one, updated with the fields in the optional `with` table.
-- `surround(delimiters, color, component)`: returns a new component, which contains a copy of the supplied one, surrounded by the left and right delimiters supplied by the `delimiters` table.
-This action will override the `bg` field of the component `hl`.
+- `surround(delimiters, color, component)`: returns a new component, which contains a copy of the supplied one, surrounded by the left and right delimiters given by the `delimiters` table.
   - `delimiters`: table of the form `{left_delimiter, right_delimiter}`.
     Because they are actually just providers, delimiters could also be functions!
+  - `color`: `string|nil` or `function -> string|nil`.
+String should refer to
-  - `color`: `nil` or `string` of color hex code or builtin color name.
+    RGB hex code or builtin color name.
 This color will be the foreground color of the delimiters and the background color of the component.
   - `component`: the component to be surrounded.
 - `insert(parent, ...)`: return a copy of `parent` component where each `child` in `...` (variable arguments) is appended to its children (if any).